chewmylegoff/hexlet-git/PEOPLE.md

-This file is left intentionally left blank.
+This file is left intentionally blank.

 The file has been proofread.